 But, if the program specifies record access or FAB\$V_BRO when it opens the file and then decides to use record I/O when it invokes the Connect service, RMS compares the access semantics with the file's stored semantics to determine whether to associate the RMS extension with the file access.
 If the access semantics match the stored semantics, RMS does not associate the RMS extension with the file access.
 If the access semantics do not match the stored semantics, RMS associates the RMS extension with the file access.
-If the file access.
-If the access semantics do not match the stored semantics, RMS associates the RMS extension with the file access.
 In this case, the program must use the Display service to obtain the modified file attributes.
 If RMS cannot find the appropriate RMS extension, the operation fails and the Connect service returns the EXTNOTFOU error message.